rsvim/rfc/6-ColoringAndSyntaxParser.md

 ### Async Parsing

-Here we need to discuss async parsing because it will become a performance bottle neck if we put all the logic into a single-thread function when first open a super big source code file ([Neovim's treesitter performance improvements](https://github.com/neovim/neovim/pull/31631) can also serve as supporting evidense).

-There are mostly two use cases, total parsing and incremental parse:
+Here we need to discuss async parsing, there are mostly two use cases, total parsing and incremental parse:

 - Total parsing on opening a buffer
   1. Buffer stage: